chilcano/mtls-apps-examples/1-greeting-java/README.md

         at org.springframework.boot.web.embedded.tomcat.SslConnectorCustomizer.configureSslKeyStore(SslConnectorCustomizer.java:129) ~[spring-boot-2.4.2.jar:2.4.2]
         ...
 16 common frames omitted
 ```
+> **Important:**
+>

-We are getting this message because the REST service (server) requires a keystore with the certificate of the REST service (server) to ensure that there is a secure connection with the outside world.
+> We are getting this message because the REST service (server) requires a keystore with the certificate of the REST service (server) to ensure that there is a secure connection with the outside world.
+>
-To solve this, we are going to create a keystore with a public and private key for the REST service (server).
+> To solve this, we are going to create a keystore with a public and private key for the REST service (server).
 The public key will be shared with users/clients so that they can encrypt the communication.
-The communication between both parties (user and server) can be decrypted with the private key of the REST service (server).
+> The communication between both parties (user and server) can be decrypted with the private key of the REST service (server).
-The private key of the REST service (server) never must be shared and must be keep it secret, symmetrically encrypted or in a vault (i.e. PKCS#7, HSM, Hashicorp Vault).
+> The private key of the REST service (server) never must be shared and must be keep it secret, symmetrically encrypted or in a vault (i.e. PKCS#7, HSM, Hashicorp Vault).

 #### 3. Generate the server certificate.